Hungary: Ceramics and Art in Hungary

-This program offers the student majoring in ceramics as well as the student majoring in art in other studio disciplines (painting, sculpture, printmaking etc.) an opportunity to work in the premier European ceramics studio while earning credit in course work that will apply to their satisfactory academic progress to a BA, BFA, or MFA degree.
-Because the program is in Hungary, the student of ceramics will have a unique opportunity to learn about Herend porcelain, the Royal porcelain works of the Austo-Hungarian Empire founded in 1826.
+This program offers the student majoring in art (such as ceramics, painting,sculpture, printmaking, etc) as well as students interested in arts, crafts, history or ceramics an opportunity to work in the premier European ceramics studio.
+The location of the program provides students with a unique opportunity to learn about Herrod porcelain, the Royal porcelain works of the Austo-Hungarian Empire founded in 1826.
 More advanced students will be able to work with the porcelain clay the Herend works uses.

 For more information please see the College of Fine Arts webpage.

 The International Ceramic Studio is located approximately 80 kilometers south of Budapest, the capital city of Hungary.
 Students will travel on the following excursions: